-MACD: Bullish at a positive value, histogram ticked lower for the 4th month in a row.
+MACD: Bullish at a positive value, histogram ticked higher for the 2nd month in a row.

 There are negative divergences back to 2013 on the ADX DI, RSI, and MACD histogram.
-These divergences have only steepened in the past year.
-The MACD divergence has been reformed in June.
-With 10/20’s All time High, new negative divergences have extended vs. at least as far as the March 1st high.
+Some of these divergences are close to breaking.
+With 12/4’s All time High, new negative divergences have extended vs. at least as far as the March 1st high.

 ADX: Bullish, trending

-Volume: Well below the slackening 20 period moving average.
+Volume: Above the climbing 20 period moving average.

 Moving Averages: Close>20>50>100>200 period moving averages